Reality Ends Here

 But this fails to cover the huge impact it’s had on creative culture at the school.
 It misses entirely the communal aspect that’s created long-lasting bonds and friendships, and how the ideas it seeded dramatically shifted the school curriculum and approach to teaching.

 Of course, this is only true if it actually happened.

 - Game, Graphic, and Experience Design

 - Logistical Planning

 - Anything and everything it took to run an ARG/game/website live

-We were supported primarily by Tracy Fullerton, and many members of the USC School of Cinematic Arts faculty constributed both time and effort to helping the project succeed.
+We were supported by many members of the USC School of Cinematic Arts faculty constributed both time and effort to helping the project succeed.

 We launched fall 2011, quickly ramping up through the first few weeks of the fall semester.

 The game ran in the form you see here for 3 years, at which point it was cancelled.
 The game was widely known at this point, so subversive activities were no longer possible.
 Allegedly, a group of renegade students may or may not be running a new version to this day.